plungepool/wiki-dot-plungepool-dot-dev/src/music_tools.md

 ## Norns

 Not gonna lie, this is one of the tools that I use that objectively [does too much](https://wiki.plungepool.dev/site/do_less.html).
 Still, it is on my list as something it would be fun to write a little app for one day as I increase my understanding with audio programming and dsp.
 I mostly use mine as a MIDI host, meaning I don't need a laptop on my desk with a DAW open in order to hook all my USB midi gear together.
 It's a nice platform with a cool community though, just not really for me as a main tool.
+Some people love to fiddle, and platforms like this always give you something new to fiddle with, but I think fiddling is probably my least favorite part of making music if I'm being honest.

 ## Other Synths